BS/MS Chemistry Program

 What are the advantages of entering the BS/MS Program?

-More important than the time savings and the financial benefits of the program, our B.S./M.S. students gain educational experience that is invaluable, the assigned teaching duties allow students to reinforce their understanding of foundational concepts in chemistry and further build their communication skills, working one-on-one with a faculty mentor in a research project, honing their problem-solving skills and learning how to do cutting edge science as well as learning how to convey the content of that science to the community at large by presenting their work at regional and national Chemistry conferences.
-Each of our students has access to extensive research instrumentation and to the expertise of our faculty in a mentoring program where the student to faculty ratio is approximately 1:1.
+More importantly, our BS/MS students gain outstanding educational preparation for jobs and for more advanced degree programs, rendering them extremely competitive candidates for both.
+Teaching duties allow students to reinforce their understanding of foundational concepts in chemistry and further build their communication skills.
+Conducting research alongside faculty hones problem-solving abilities, builds cutting-edge technical skills, and introduces students to the broader chemistry community when they present their work at regional and national conferences.
+Students enjoy access to extensive research instrumentation and to the expertise of our faculty in a mentoring program where the student to faculty ratio is approximately 1:1.

-What can I do with my degree when finished?
+What can I do with my completed degrees?

-Upon completion of your B.S and M.S. degree in Chemistry at ISU, you will be qualified to enter into at least 30 diverse areas of potential employment, the salaries and outlooks for which are regularly assessed by the American Chemical Society.
+Upon completion of B.S and M.S. degrees in Chemistry at ISU, students are qualified to enter at least 30 diverse areas of potential employment, the salaries and outlooks for which are regularly assessed by the American Chemical Society.

 - Chemist; Melaleuca Inc.